sindresorhus/meow/readme.md

 ### `autoVersion` and `autoHelp`

-The `autoVersion` and `autoHelp` option will only enabled when there is only one argument in argv.
+The `autoVersion` and `autoHelp` option will only enabled when there is only one argument in `process.argv`.

 ## Related